AlexandrSokolov/jax_rs/jax_rs_resteasy_client/README.md

 * per all requests (enable debug for `org.apache.http`)
 ![Debug messages per each apache http request][all requests shown]

+##### 4. Marking unknown fields as not mandatory.
-##### 4. If server sends us a new field, it is not marked as an error.
+If server sends us a new field, it is not marked as an error.
 If you want to override this behaviour, create it as:
 ```
       JaxRsProxyConfig proxyConfig = JaxRsProxyConfig.instance(URI.toString())
         .objectMapperConsumer(om -> om.configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, true));
 ```
 See [CustomOmUnknownPropertiesTest](src/test/java/com/savdev/jax/rs/resteasy/client/custom_object_mapping/CustomOmUnknownPropertiesTest.java)

+##### 5. Java BigDecimal formatting

-##### 5. Java BigDecimal type is sent as "dddd.dd".
+Java BigDecimal type is sent as "dddd.dd".

 For instance 123 becomes "123.00".
 If you want to override it, create a custom serializer.
 See below an example.

 ##### 6. Authentication.

 It is implemented through providing factory methods for ClientRequestFilter.
 At this moment the following types of authentication supported:

 * Basic authentication:
 ```
     JaxRsProxyConfig proxyConfig = JaxRsProxyConfig.instance(URI.toString())